Speed of sound: History

 Pierre Gassendi in 1635 found 1,473 Parisian feet/second, and Robert Boyle 1,125 Parisian feet/second.
 In 1650, G. A. Borelli and V. Viviani of the Accademia del Cimento found 350 m/s.
 In 1709, the Reverend William Derham, Rector of Upminster, published a more accurate measure of the speed of sound, at 1,072 Parisian feet per second.
 (The Parisian foot was 325 mm.
 This is longer than the standard "international foot" in common use today, which was officially defined in 1959 as 304.8 mm, making the speed of sound at 20 C 1,055 Parisian feet per second).
 See for a table of more speeds of sound measured in the 1636 to 1791 period.

 Derham used a telescope from the tower of the church of St. Laurence, Upminster to observe the flash of a distant shotgun being fired, and then measured the time until he heard the gunshot with a half-second pendulum.
 Measurements were made of gunshots from a number of local landmarks, including North Ockendon church.
 The distance was known by triangulation, and thus the speed that the sound had travelled was calculated.
 He measured this many times under many circumstances, to find the dependence of the speed on wind, barometric pressure, temperature, and humidity.
 For example, he found that if wind is blowing towards the observer, the speed of sound is faster, and vice versa.
-However he thought temperature did not affect it, because the speed was the same in summer and winter.
+He thought temperature did not affect it, because the speed was the same in summer and winter.
 He was also mistaken in finding that rain and fog reduced the speed, a conclusion that was accepted until Tyndall disproved it.

 Early measurements found that the speeds of sound did not agree, and it was suspected that the speed of wind and temperature may change the speed of sound.
 In 1740, G. L. Bianconi showed that the speed of sound in air increases with temperature.
-The Academy of Sciences of Paris in 1738 used cannon as the source sound, and found that when there is no wind, the speed of sound at 0°C was 332 m/s, which is within 1% of the modern accepted value.
+The Academy of Sciences of Paris in 1738 used cannon as the source sound, and found that when there is no wind, the speed of sound at 0 °C was 332 m/s, which is within 1% of the modern accepted value.